 NHLBI’s research response to the COVID-19 crisis has been a rapid, collaborative, and strategic effort.

-To further the strategic development, NHLBI staff reached out to thought leaders and experts throughout the research community to determine how to leverage existing activities, such as randomly controlled trials and longitudinal cohort studies to address COVID-19.
+To further develop our COVID-19 response, NHLBI staff reached out to thought leaders and experts throughout the research community to determine how to leverage our existing assets, including clinical trial networks and longitudinal cohort studies.

 While these discussions were ongoing, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, authorizing $103.4 million for the NHLBI to conduct and fund COVID-19 research.
-In the two-week period that followed, Institute staff rallied to create a process to solicit, review, and fund an initial set of clinical trials that spanned the clinical spectrum of disease.
-On April 9th, the first clinical trial patient was enrolled in an NHLBI-supported study.
+In the two-week period that followed, Institute staff created a process to solicit, review, and fund an initial set of clinical trials that spanned the clinical spectrum of disease.
+On April 9, the first patient was enrolled in an NHLBI-supported clinical trial related to COVID-19, called ORCHID, designed to test the effectiveness of the malaria drug hydroxychloroquine.

 During the following weeks, we released two more COVID-19 NOSIs, covering clinical research and observational studies, and collaborated on a third NOSI for behavioral and social dimensions of disease.
-We also issued a new funding opportunity announcement using our other transaction authority (OTA) to begin establishing a “network of networks.”
-The OTA is a special funding mechanism that allows agencies to engage a diverse set of stakeholders, provides greater speed and more flexibility to perform research, and allows us to redirect efforts as needed.
-Called CONNECTS, the network of networks initiative launched in July, acting as a central coordination and organization arm for COVID-19 research studies around the country and the world.
+We also issued a new funding opportunity announcement using our other transaction authority (OTA) to bring together existing clinical trial networks in a more formal "network of networks."
+The OTA is a special funding mechanism that allows agencies to engage a group of researchers, provides greater speed and more flexibility to perform research, and allows us to redirect efforts as needed.
+Called the Collaborating Network of Networks for Evaluating COVID-19 and Therapeutic Strategies (CONNECTS), this initiative would officially launch later in the summer, and include a central coordination and organization arm that would help coordinate COVID-19 research studies around the country and the world.

 In late April, NIH launched its trans-NIH Accelerating COVID-19 Therapeutics Interventions and Vaccines (ACTIV) initiative, which was created to prioritize the development of new therapeutics and vaccines to address the COVID-19 pandemic.
 As part of this initiative, the NHLBI issued the Research Opportunity Announcement (ROA), "ACTIV Integration of Host-Targeting Therapies for COVID-19."